vdaas/vald/docs/api/insert.md

 ## StreamInsert RPC<sup>recommended</sup>

-StreamInset RPC is the method  to add new multiple vectors by the [bidirectional streaming RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc).<br>
+StreamInset RPC is the method to add new multiple vectors using by the [bidirectional streaming RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc).<br>
 It can communicate between client and server in any order.
 Each Insert request and response are independent.
 It's a recommended method to insert the large amount of vectors.